debater-coder/cohortly/folio/main.typ

 Since questions serve as a resource for other students, they should be clear and well-written, asking a specific syllabus-relevant question.

+=== Uploading and using resources
+You can upload resources (past papers, study notes, textbooks) as either a PDF document, or as a link to Google Docs or some other website.
+Uploaded documents must be in PDF format and be under 10 MB in size.
+Documents will be scanned for viruses before being visible to other students.
 === Joining study sessions
+Group study sessions are created by moderators and are designed to be larger general review sessions to assist many students in reviewing and catching up similar content.
+Peer tutoring sessions can be created by anyone, and allow a small group or one-on-one study sessions to catch particular students up on content they may have missed or be weaker at.
 On your dashboard, you can see the study sessions for all subjects across the Cohortly instance for your grade.
 Clicking on any entry will send you to the session detail page for that session, showing description, time, location, participants and other relevant information.
 If you are a member of that subject, you can join the session by clicking on "Join session" on the session detail page.
 Sessions filtered to a subject can be accessed by clicking on "Sessions" in the sidebar on any subject page.
++== Participating in peer tutoring
+You can create a peer tutoring session by clicking "Create a peer tutoring session" on the subject's session page.
+This creates a new empty peer tutoring session, which will appear to other students as long as there are spots available.
+You can select a capacity up to 8 (but smaller groups of 2-3 are recommended) for that session, after which it will be automatically closed to new participants.
+You can manually set the open or closed status of the session by clicking on the "Edit session" button and ticking or unticking the "open" checkbox.
+When students join your session, you can choose whether to accept or decline their join request.
 === Frequently Asked Questions
 ==== Why can't I join a session?
-Sessions are capacity limited to a number of students decided by the moderator.
+Sessions are capacity limited to a number of students decided by the host.
 This prevents groups from becoming too large and making it harder to support students.
 Session participation is assigned on a first-come-first-serve basis.
 When a session is at capacity, the join button will be grayed out.
-==== Why can't I see my subject on the dashboard?</h2>
+==== Why can't I see my subject on the dashboard?

 Your dashboard will only show a subject you are a member of.
 If you have not yet joined a subject it will not be visible on that page.
 If your subject is not visible on the subjects list page, then you will need to contact the administrator to add the subject.